-Unlike the traditional service offerings of robo-advisors, Personal Capital gives those investing with them access to financial advisors to help plan their financial futures.
+Unlike the traditional service offerings of robo-advisors, Empower gives those investing with them access to financial advisors to help plan their financial futures.

 You can ask questions and get help making plans with a live person rather than technology that may not understand the complexities of your situation.

 Empower helps manage your investments, but they also have a suite of tools anyone can use to manage your finances.
 They have tools for net worth tracking, budgeting, cash flow tracking, bill tracking, and more.